Stem Cell Therapy for Knee Pain

 In conventional orthopedics, x-ray and MRI imaging are the primary diagnostic tests done for common problems like meniscal tears or osteoarthritis.
 And steroids, meniscal visco-supplementation and surgery, both arthroscopic and replacement, are the mainstays of treatment.
 However, a good clinical examination with stress testing of the various ligamentous components of the knee with palpation interrogation can reveal key trigger points and yield a more accurate diagnosis of pain generators than an MRI.

-Common Conditions and Treatments
+Stem Cell Therapy for Knees: Common Conditions and Treatments

 Localized Pain